Wednesday May 1, 2024

 Around 11:30 am, I made my way into the town of Fão and toward the south side of the wide Cávado River.
 The Camino returned to urban sidewalks and then sent me toward a bridge that nearly scared the daylights out of me.

-The experience became even scarier though after heading over a small island in the middle of the river.
-The local government was doing some sort of road construction, so they’d created a narrow temporary sidewalk extending off the bridge (!) and onto something akin to scaffolding.
+The experience became even scarier, though, after heading over a small island in the middle of the river.
+The local road construction crew had created a narrow temporary sidewalk extending OFF the bridge (!!!) and onto something akin to scaffolding.

-A white tarp was draped over the bridge construction to my left, which left me zero buffer on that side.
+A white tarp was draped over the bridge construction to my left, leaving me with zero buffer on that side.
 There was plywood laid on this scary walkway, which was now wet and slick from the rain, and the thin material seemed to bounce like a springboard with every step.
 Plus, the only thing separating me from falling off the abrupt edge toward the river was some narrow gauge fencing.
-This narrow pathway was the only way forward across the remainder of the river, and I could feel a sense of vertigo starting to descend over me with each step.
+This slim temporary pathway was the only way forward across the remainder of the river, and I could feel a sense of vertigo starting to descend over me with each step.

-When I made it to the far side, I was never so happy to bid goodbye to a bridge.
+When I finally made it to the end of this crossing, I was never so happy to bid goodbye to a bridge.
 Everything about the experience made me truly uncomfortable!

 AMBITIOUS GOALS

-Once of the far side of the Cávado River, the Camino turned toward the coast and the town of Esposende.
+Once on the far bank of the Cávado River, the Camino turned toward the coast and the town of Esposende.
 I was now 20km into my day, and this vibrant coastal town was where most of the pilgrims seemed to be stopping, either for lunch or the day.

-Esposende was filled with lots of restaurants and I knew it would be too easy to get sucked into stopping there for a the afternoon too.
-So instead of walking directly through it, I clung to the boardwalk west of town, pushing onward past some fantastic wetland views and the out to the lighthouse and an old fort on the mouth of the river.
+Esposende was filled with lots of restaurants, and I knew it would be too easy to get sucked into stopping there for the afternoon, too.
+So instead of walking directly through it, I clung to the boardwalk west of town, pushing onward past some fantastic wetland views out to the lighthouse and an old fort on the mouth of the river.

 When I was planning my Camino, I’d given myself 9 days to get from Porto to Santiago.
 This meant I’d be fine as long as I was able to average 30 kilometers a day.
-I was already slightly ahead of the game after walking 34 kilometers yesterday, and the closest town to get me to that mileage goal today was Marinhas (at km 62.6).
+I was already slightly ahead of the game after walking 34 kilometers yesterday, and the closest town to help me reach my mileage goal today was Marinhas (at km 62.6).

-Nonetheless, I really felt as if I could walk further than that on this super flat terrain.
+Nonetheless, I felt 100% capable of walking further than 30 kilometers on this super flat terrain.
 Last night I started looking into the towns further north – Antas, Castelo do Neiva, Chafe.
 Perhaps one of these might have been an ideal place to stop, but nowhere seemed to have lodging vacancies until the town of Anha.

-On a whim, I sent an email to a really nice looking private albergue in Anha last night.
+On a whim, I sent an email to a really nice-looking private albergue in Anha last night.
 Casa da Carolina still had a bed available.
-But there was one downside… I would have to walk 44 kilometers to get there.
+But there was one downside… I would have to walk 44 kilometers today to get there.
 That’s 27.6 miles!
 On day 2 of my Camino trek!

-Despite the absurdity of this goal, I went ahead made the reservation anyway.
+Despite the absurdity of this goal, I went ahead and made the reservation anyway.
 I told myself I would just see how it went.
-If I couldn’t walk that far, I’d stop in Marinhas and then call the albergue to let the reservation go.
-If I could make it though, maybe that meant it was possible to walk this Camino is just 8 days’ time.
-And that challenge of making this a “fast” Camino spurred me to give it a try.
+If I couldn’t walk that far, I’d stop in Marinhas and then call the albergue to cancel the reservation.
+However, if I could make it, maybe that meant it was possible to walk this Camino in just 8 days.
+And the challenge of making this a “fast” Camino spurred me to give it a try.

 PUSHING ON